 - Ranks in the top 20 of Poker’s All-Time Money List

-- Winner of the highest rated poker tournament of all time
+- Winner of the highest rated poker content to date

-- He is a syndicated poker columnist for Tribune, Los Angeles Times, Chicago Tribune and 180 other newspapers in the U.S.
+- He has been a syndicated poker columnist for Tribune, Los Angeles Times, Chicago Tribune and 180 other newspapers in the U.S.

-- Currently has over 100 hours of original poker programming on ESPN, ESPN2, NBC, GSN and MSNBC
+- Has appeared in over 100 hours of original poker programming on ESPN, ESPN2, NBC, GSN and MSNBC

 - Guest starred as himself in several reality television programs and documentary films